 Analytics creates a single user journey from all the data that is associated with the same user ID.

-- By User-ID and device: this method uses the more accurate User-ID if it is collected to identify a user and unify all related events in reporting and analysis.
-If no User-ID is collected, then Analytics uses a device ID, either the Analytics cookie for websites or the App-Instance ID for apps, to identify a user.
+- By User-ID and device (available if you have not activated Google signals): This method uses the more accurate user ID (if it is collected) to identify a user and unify all related events in reporting and analysis.
+If User-ID information is not available, then Analytics uses a device ID, either the Analytics cookie for websites or the app Instance ID for apps, to identify a user.

 You can find these options in Analytics Admin under Default Reporting Identity (see below).

 When you implement User-ID, Analytics begins processing user IDs (when Analytics collects them) for each event, making your reports more accurately reflect your users' logged-in behavior across platforms and devices.
 As a result, you should expect user metrics to change from the point of implementation onward.

 The nature of the change depends on how users interact with your business.
 For example, the Active Users metrics, which count active users over periods of days (e.g., 7, 14, 28), are likely to experience fluctuations immediately following implementation as individual users may be counted as both logged in and logged out during those times.
 This is expected, and your data will assume a new normal after the associated period (e.g., 7, 14, 28) has passed.

 You implement User-ID first in your site or app, and then in Analytics Admin.

 To implement User-ID on your website via the global site tag, follow these instructions.

 After you update your site or app to collect user IDs, you can update your property configuration in Analytics Admin to change the reporting identity you want to use.